Many brands and industries are required, either by their business models or regulations to create and sign a vast number of contracts.

 Understanding Standardized Contracts

-Standardized contracts, also known as adhesion contracts or boilerplate contracts, are pre-drafted agreements with fixed terms and conditions that are typically offered on a take-it-or-leave-it basis.
+Standardized contracts, also known as adhesion contracts or boilerplate contracts, are agreements that were drafted previously and have terms that aren’t altered.
+You either accept the terms or you don’t.

-Additionally, standardized contracts often include exemption clauses, limitation of liability provisions, and other risk-shifting mechanisms to protect the party drafting the contract.
+Due to their standardized and boilerplate language, they often have exemption clauses, limitation of liability provisions, and other risk-shifting mechanisms to protect the party drafting the contract.
+After all, when the contract was created, the individual circumstances of the parties weren’t considered.

 For example, consumer contracts for mobile phones, credit cards, and internet services are typically standardized to facilitate rapid transactions and ensure consistency in the terms offered to customers.